krasimir/actml/README.md

 _Here is a working [Codesandbox](https://codesandbox.io/s/341xn5vrlq) of the code above._

 So, that is the concept of ActML.
 It allows us to define in a declarative fashion our business logic.
 Same as our UI.
 There is nothing (almost) imperative.
 In fact all the code that we pass to the `run` function is nothing but definitions of _what_ should happen.
 It is not saying _how_.
-This is extremely powerful concept because it shifts the responsibility to another levels and makes the development a lot more easier.
+This is extremely powerful concept because it shifts the responsibility to another levels and makes the development a lot more easier and predictable.
 We use composition over raw implementation.
 If you like this way of thinking then ActML may be your way to deal with asynchronous logic.

 ## What you need to use ActML